 Campus Crime.
-Alma College abides by the Student Right-to-Know and Campus Security Act of 1990.
+Alma College abides by the Student Right-to-Know, the Campus Security Act of 1990 and the Higher Education Act Reauthorization of 2008.
 The College makes information concerning campus crime statistics available in printed form to the campus community each year.
 This information is also available to prospective students upon request.